 The researchers found two significant risk factors associated with CM/SM in the skull shape of the CKCS.
 These were the extent of the broadness of the top of skull relative to its length, also known as brachycephaly, and the distribution of doming of the skull.
 The study suggests that brachycephaly, with resulting doming towards the front of the head, is associated with CM/SM.

 Thomas Mitchell said: “Dog breeders are very experienced at selecting for a certain conformation or appearance in dogs.
 Our findings may allow breeders to select away from the condition over fewer generations by choosing appropriate matings and offspring to continue breeding programmes.
 The identification of an appearance that might protect against developing the disease is a significant step forward in tackling this painful condition.

 “The study also provides guidance to breed clubs, breeders and judges that have a responsibility to avoid obvious conditions or exaggerations which would be harmful in any way to the health, welfare or soundness of the breed.
 It will also provide vets with verified advice to provide to breeders outside the show ring and to occasional hobbyists.”

 A video has been produced highlighting some of the changes.

-The work was funded by a grant from the Kennel Club Charitable Trust and the Companion Cavalier Club provided a grant for the publication of the research.
+The work was funded by a grant from the Kennel Club Charitable Trust and the registered charity Cavalier Matters provided a grant for the publication of the research.